 Each trust is responsible for its own recruitment of staff.
-The vast majority of employers now advertise their job vacancies on NHS Jobs – www.jobs.nhs.uk – the online recruitment website for jobs in the NHS.
-Applicants can search and apply online for vacancies that match their preferences.
-They can also register with the site and be notified by email when matching vacancies arise.
+The vast majority of employers now advertise their job vacancies on NHS Jobs – the online recruitment website for jobs in the NHS.
+Here you can search and apply online for vacancies that match your preferences.
+You can also register with the site and be notified by email when matching vacancies arise.

 If, in future, you find yourself working in the NHS, you will see that it is committed to offering development and learning opportunities for all full- and part-time staff via its dedicated Career Framework.
 No matter where you start within the NHS, you will have access to extra training and be given every opportunity to progress within the organisation.
 You will receive an annual personal development review and development plan to support your career progression and you will be encouraged to extend your range of skills and knowledge, and take on new responsibilities.
 Many people take on additional responsibility within their own area, while others retrain and move in to different roles.

 We will now take a closer look at just a few roles within the NHS you might be considering for your next career, from among the vast range of career opportunities it offers.
 You will also need to know about the Step into Health scheme (see box), an initiative developed in conjunction with The Royal Foundation and Walking With The Wounded to provide a dedicated pathway for the Armed Forces community to access the numerous career opportunities available in the NHS.